Johnny McGhee: War years

 In 1939 he started his own band, the Johnny McGhee Orchestra.
 "He gathered about him eleven men who could play what he called...'a sweet, danceable, rhythmic style of music.'"
 He was labeled as "1940's Number 1 Hot Trumpeter".
 He was getting lots of coast to coast Radio broadcast time being featured over the NBC network.
 This listing shows that he played at 9:30pm and it states 'Johnny McGhee's Band, Popular Music'.
 Nick Kenny, the NY Daily Mirror's radio editor and a popular columnist, wrote "...its amusing and educational to see the way the country's ace songwriters are clamouring for Johnny McGee to introduce their songs.
 The world has gone trumpet mad, and when Johnny toots an obbligato to a new song on his trumpet the song goes places."
 George Simon, JAZZ critic at Metronome magazine said "...
 Johnny McGhee plays more in the style of Bix Beiderbecke than any other trumpeter living."
 Musical critics hailed him as the "greatest thing since Bix Beiderbecke".
 Hard times hit the orchestra in 1940 and the Petrillo BMI strike 1942–1944 musicians' strike orchestra leaders were suddenly without music to play ASCAP boycott.
 During this time Johnny made a series of recordings for Varsity Records; the tracks include: Tiny Old Town, Sierra Sue, Let There Be Love, A Lover's Lullaby and Anitra's Dance.
 In the 1940s his band played at famous venues, such as the Bermuda Terrace of the St George Hotel in Brooklyn, N.Y. and the Raymore Ballroom in Boston.
 He was billed as Johnny McGee and his "singing cornet".
 He also played at the 1940 World's Fair in New York.
 He was a guest of Duke Ellington's at the Cavalcade of Jazz at the Hurricane in 1943.
 He played for the service men at Fort Miles for the U.S.O Camp shows to rally the troops.
 He was even popular with the native American Indians as the Onandaga Indian tribe named him "Ha-Danh-Noh-Tah" which apparently is Indian for "He Blows Horn".
 He then moved on and replaced Billy Butterfield in a trumpet chair on the Staff at NBC in New York.
 He loved this job as it had regular hours, good pay and ample time to practise.

 Following his career in music, McGhee became a real estate broker and appraiser in Pennsylvania.

 Personal

 In 1932 he married Mary Katherine Bowden from Chincoteague, Virginia.
-Following his wife's death, he moved to Berlin, West Germany to live with his son's family.
-He then moved with his son's family to Tokyo, Japan and then to Huntington, New York, where he passed away.
+Following his wife's death, he moved to Berlin, West Germany, to live with his son's family.
+He then moved with his son's family to Tokyo, Japan, and then to Huntington, New York, where he died.